 12. Warm Socks

-You might laugh at this, but this is actually a really good gift.
+You might laugh at this, but this is a really good gift.
 I say this because homesteaders don’t quit just because it gets cold outside.

 When winter hits you need warm clothing.
 Warm socks make the difference between miserable feet when working and feet you can actually feel.

-Overalls are something I actually wear a lot.
+Overalls are something I wear a lot.
 I hadn’t had any in a while and my husband bought me some a few weeks ago.
 I absolutely love them.

 Not only are they comfortable, but I love the fact that they are able to hold up to whatever I am doing.
 They are just very functional.